Mcsavvy/alx-low_level_programming/0x00-hello_world/README.md

 ##### 3-name
 This script compiles a C file and creates an executable named `cisfun`.
 * The C file should be saved in the variable `CFILE`

+##### 4-puts.c
+This C program prints out exactly `"Programming is like building a multilingual puzzle` followed by a new line using the `puts`	function